tranlv/Self-Driving-Car-Engineer-Part-1/Vehicle Detection/README.md

 I initially used RGB for color space but 'YCrCb' yielded better result.
 Number of orientation bins is 9 as it is recommended by original HOG paper.
 SVM was first recommended by udacity and actually provided good result so i did not tried other models.

-I as also normalizing the training data as recommended by Udacyty with sklearn.preprocessing.StandardScaler()
+I was also normalizing the training data as recommended by Udacyty with sklearn.preprocessing.StandardScaler()

 The final test accuracy was 0.99